-env_file The env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+env file The env file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be surrounded by single or double quotes.
-Variables in this file are subject to other sudo environment settings such as env_keep and env_check . exempt_group Users in this group are exempt from password and PATH requirements.
+Variables in this file are subject to other sudo environment settings such as env_keep and env_check. exempt_group Users in this group are exempt from password and PATH requirements.
 The group name specified should not include a % prefix.
-This is not set by default. group_plugin A string containing a sudoers group plugin with optional arguments.
-The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo argument , followed by any configuration arguments the plugin requires.
-These (if any) will be passed to the plugin's initialization function.
-If arguments are he string must be enclosed in double quotes ("").
-For more information see GROUP PROVIDER PLUGINS. lecture on controls when a short lecture will be printed along with the password It has the following possible values: always A Always lecture the user. never 1 Never lecture the user. once (Only lecture the user the first time they run sudo . te is specified, a value of once is implied.
-Negating the option results in a never being used.
-The default value is once . lecture_file file containing an alternate sudo lecture that will be used in place of the lecture if the named file exists.
+This is not set by default. group plugin A string containing a sudoers group plugin with optional arguments.
+The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
+These arguments (if any) will be passed to the plugin's initialization function.
+If arguments are present, the string must be enclosed in double quotes ("").
+For more information see GROUP PROVIDER PLUGINS.

+lecture

+This option controls when a short lecture will be printed along with the password prompt.
+It has the following possible values:

+always Always lecture the user.

+Never lecture the user. never Only lecture the user the first time they run sudo. once If no value is specified, a value of once is implied.
+Negating the option results in a value of never being used.
+The default value is once. lecture file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
 By default, sudo uses a built-in lecture. listpw This option controls when a password will be required when a user runs sudo with the -l option.
-It has the following possible values: all All the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -l option. any At least one of the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -l option. te is specified, a value of any is implied.
-Negating the option results in a value being used.
-The default value is any . logfile te sudo log file (not the syslog log file).
-Setting a path turns on logging to a ting this option turns it off.
-By default, sudo logs via syslog.
+It has the following possible values:

+all All the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password.

+always The user must always enter a password to use the -l option. any At least one of the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password.

+never The user need never enter a password to use the -l option.
+If no value is specified, a value of any is implied.
+Negating the option results in a value of never being used.
+The default value is any.